switchupcb/disgo/README.md

 ## A Next Generation Discord API Wrapper

-High quality code merits easy development.
+High-quality code merits easy development.

 Disgo uses developer operations to stay up-to-date with the ever-changing Discord API.
-Code generation is used to provide a clean implementation for every request and event.
-Data race detection is used with _an integration test that covers the entire Discord API_ in order to ensure that Disgo is safe for concurrent usage.
+- Code generation provides a clean implementation for every request and event.
+- Data race detection is run on an integration test _that covers the entire Discord API_ to ensure that Disgo is safe for concurrent usage.

 In addition, **Disgo provides the following exclusive features**.

 - [EVERY Rate Limit (Global, Per Route, Per Resource, Custom, Gateway)](_contribution/concepts/REQUESTS.md#what-is-a-rate-limit)
 - [Automatic Gateway Intent Calculation](_contribution/concepts/EVENTS.md#what-is-a-gateway-intent)